 No, the order of your firewall rules does not matter, since our firewalls define what traffic is allowed.

-You can filter TCP, UDP and ICMP traffic.
-All other protocols (like GRE or IPIP) will be dropped if you attach a firewall.
+You can filter TCP, UDP, ICMP, ESP and GRE traffic.
+All other protocols (like IPIP) will be dropped if you attach a firewall.
 GRE protocol has only IPv4 support.
 GRE traffic over IPv6 will be dropped.

 Not yet, but we plan to offer this functionality in the future.

 Not yet, because we consider the private Networks to be "secure".
 We might later add the ability to secure private Cloud Networks.